SecretFoundation/docs/docs/guides/basic-security.md

 Then proceed to configure your firewall with the following options, preferably in this order.

+This sets the default to allow outgoing connections unless specified they should not be allowed.

 ```bash
 sudo ufw default allow outgoing
 ```